 - VOO: The aforementioned Vanguard S&P 500 Index ETF is the crown jewel of benchmark funds.
 It tracks the performance of more than 500 companies across all 11 sectors, therefore providing more diversification than QQQ.
 Investing in VOO is to “own the market,” a strategy that has returned 8-11% annually, on average, for decades.

-How to Invest in QQQ ETF
+How to Invest in the Invesco QQQ ETF

 We recommend using Vanguard or Charles Schwab to invest in QQQ because they offer various account types and have been trusted for decades.
 They are passive-investing royalty and offer a host of low-cost ETFs similar to QQQ.